Getting a Home Loan in Australia if you're living overs...

-The term LVR is frequently mentioned when looking for a low interest home loan, but what does it actually mean?
+The term LVR is frequently mentioned when looking for a home loan, but what does it actually mean?

-Unlike many formulas in finance, the formula for calculating LVR is relatively straightforward.
-Lenders will typically divide the loan amount by the property’s value and convey it as a percentage value, which is your LVR.
+Unlike many other formulas in finance, the LVR formula is relatively straight forward to calculate.
+Typically, lenders will divide the loan amount by the property’s value and convey it as a percentage value, leaving your LVR.

 For example, if you want to buy a $500,000 property and have a $50,000 deposit, you would need to borrow $450,000.
 Dividing $450,000 (the loan amount) by $500,000 (the valuation of the property) comes to 0.9.
 Multiply this figure by 100 to calculate your percentage value, which gives you an LVR of 90%.

 There are two ways to reduce your LVR: